nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the TAvigator.
+Clears all entries from the current address book.

 ![clear](images/clear.png)